avavuvu/avavu.au/src/collections/writing/white_australia_needs_coffee.md

 Apparently thick, unsliced sushi is not a thing in other countries.
 [There is a shop selling this "Australian-style" sushi in New York](https://www.smh.com.au/goodfood/eating-out/yes-australian-sushi-exists-get-over-it-argues-adam-liaw-20231123-p5em7w.html), which did lead to Alex Mark, the shop's owner, getting called a coloniser and accused of cultural appropration.
 I don't want to overstate this, because it does seem like it was just a bit of Murdoch media culture war nonsense, but this kind of cultural appropriation is probably okay.
 It's okay to let go of authenticity, to let ourselves create a culture of our.
 There have been "Australian-style" cafe's popping up globally, selling ["Australian-style" breakfast](https://www.nytimes.com/2018/07/24/dining/australian-breakfast.html); combining British, Mediterranean, Asian foodstuffs.
 It would be a worthwhile exercise in cultural richness to willingly invent a new Australian culture.
 And I think we should start with the breakfast menu.
 ### One more thing
-Also, it should be noted that Starbucks' failure was just as much about the 2008 financial crisis as it was about the Australian palette.
+It should be noted that Starbucks' failure was just as much about the 2008 financial crisis as it was about the Australian palette.
 It also wouldn't really be completely accurate to say they failed in Australia.
 They did incur huge losses, but there are now 89 stores here which is more than there were in 2008.
 They've changed tack, opening seven stores in Melbourne's CBD, including two on Elizabeth Street.
 They also have lots of stores scattered around suburban shopping centres, but a conspicuous lack of them in the inner suburbs.
 Despite their success, Starbucks are yet to reopen on Lygon Street.